gnames/bhlquest/README.md

 ## Usage

-1. Install Prerequisits and Create Database.
+1. Install Prerequisits and Create Database

 * Create `bhlnames` and `bhlquest` databases in PostgreSQL.
 * Download the [bhlnames database dump].